chuckstack/chuckstack.github.io/src-ls/picture-success.md

 ## How is This Possible

 Modern AI has a magical ability to understand and use our language to offer valuable opinions and execute tasks.
-More specifically, it understands work instructions (role, task, and tool definitions), and it can help us automate our organizations, increased velocity and improve efficiency.
+More specifically, it understands work instructions (role, task, and tool definitions), and it can help us automate our organizations, increase velocity and improve efficiency.

 ## Problem - Too Many Window and Fields